sepbx/hass-music-assistant/README.md

 ## Installation

 In the HACS panel, go to integrations and click the big orange '+' button.
-Search for 'Alarmo' and click \'Install this repository in HACS'.
+Search for 'Music Assistant' and click \'Install this repository in HACS'.

 ### Using HACS